 I’ve looked at several popular transparent overdrive pedals and picked out five that I believe are the best.

-Play It Loud, Play It Clear – The 5 Best Transparent Overdrive Pedals
+Top 5 Best Transparent Overdrive Pedals

 Here are my top five picks for the best transparent overdrive pedal available on the market.